 - DVI: Video only, perfect for older monitors up to 144Hz at 1080p.

 - DisplayPort (DP): The newest connection type transfer of audio and video signal.
-Display port can transmit a refresh rate of 144Hz up to 4K resolution.
+The display port can transmit a refresh rate of 144Hz up to 4K resolution.

 If you do find that you have software driver artifacts then an update should fix your problem.
-If it dosnt the try updating your motherboard and windows drivers.
+If it doesn’t then try updating your motherboard and Windows drivers.

 It is a one-button click to check all of your PC drivers and install new updated ones.
+It may even fix Lenovo laptop speakers not working.
 I can recommend it.

 Other LCD ghosting solutions.

-The following tips to repair monitor ghosting issues will work on any brand of monitor or laptop screens.
+The following tips to repair monitor ghosting issues will work on any brand of monitor or laptop screen.
 Such as Asus, HP, Samsung, LG, Acer, and more.

 - Gently press around all of the sides of the LCD monitor.
 Sometimes internal connections can become loose and a gentle press around the whole monitor bezel can help.